Can Agriculture 4.0 Be Sustainable?

 DIGITAL AGRICULTURE: IS IT SUSTAINABLE?

-Agriculture 4.0 in the hands of multinational corporations poses significant risks to the agricultural sector and farmers, but digital tools are not all bad.
+Agriculture 4.0 in the hands of multinational corporations poses significant risks to the agricultural sector and to farmers, but digital tools are not all bad.

 Making data available through open, transparent, and consensual processes can lead to the creation of collaborative networks and improve farmers’ access to technology.
 However, these initiatives are limited by farmers’ legitimate fears that their data and knowledge will be taken away from them.